Adamouization/Relaxation-Technique-Parallel-Computing/README.md

 Run your code on varying sizes of arrays and varying numbers of cores in a shared memory configuration.

-A complete solution consists of
+A complete solution consists of:

 * properly commented source code, together with any extra information you feel will help, such as describing your approach to the parallelisation of your solution, how you avoided race conditions, and so on